 But more importantly, the rules were able to weed out expansion-based news reports that did not indicate a hiring intent.
 The platform, for instance, was also able to discard updates that were regional in nature.
 Here are some examples:

 - Developed custom scrapers/crawlers: Apart from tracking news and social updates, a fool-proof way of identifying companies setting up a presence in India is to track new foreign companies that are registering local entities with the Registrar of Companies in the country.
 The information is in the public domain but hard to get in an automated fashion because of the way the website has been designed and due to a lack of APIs.
-We wrote custom scrappers that could reliably source relevant updates from there.
-Additionally, our system had in-built fail-safes that would flag whenever there was an issue in getting the updates.
+We wrote custom scrapers that could reliably source relevant updates from there.
+Additionally, our system had in-built triggers that would flag whenever there was an issue in getting the updates.
 Further, the information sourced from the website was in a difficult-to-read tabular format.
 Our system fed this tabular information into our platform and transformed it into an easy-to-read update.
 Here’s how this information looks inside Contify:

 Using Contify, the firm was able to find several companies expanding to India that helped them build a sales pipeline worth $230,000 in the first two months itself.
 In addition, the analysts are happy that the grunt work is done by technology and they spend time researching companies, finding the right person to call, confirming hiring need, and giving the warm lead to the sales team.
 Contify’s competitive intelligence platform is now an integral part of the client’s lead generation process.